Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 BlackVPN number of device supports

-4. Slow Server Speeds
+4. Inconsistent Server Speeds

-Testing server speeds is pretty easy in reality.
+Testing server speeds is pretty straightforward.

 Then, you connect to different VPN servers and re-try.